urbaninfra/urbaninfra.github.io/_posts/2013-05-12-uw-solar-team-continues-to-grow.md

 ---
-author: michelexhill
+author: Michele Hill
-comments: true
-date: 2013-05-12 23:04:01+00:00
 layout: post
-slug: uw-solar-team-continues-to-grow
-title: UW-Solar team continues to grow
+title: UW-Solar Team Continues to Grow
-wordpress_id: 150
 categories:
-- Updates
+- uwsolar
 ---

 _The UW-Solar team is pleased to announce the addition of a new member, Lydia Fulton.
 Lydia is an undergraduate in UW's Architecture program, and will be assisting both the Siting & Infrastructure and Education & Outreach teams.
 Her bio will be posted soon.
 Welcome, Lydia!_